Spinoza’s Psychological Theory

 Though men are liable to a great many affects, so that one rarely finds them to be always agitated by one and the same affect, still there are those in whom one affect is stubbornly fixed.
 For we sometimes see that men are so affected by one object that, although it is not present, they still believe they have it with them.
 When this happens to a man who is not asleep, we say that he is mad or insane.
 Nor are they thought to be less mad who burn with Love, and dream, both night and day, only of a lover or a courtesan.
 For they usually provoke laughter.
 But when a greedy man thinks of nothing else but profit, or money, and an ambitious man of esteem, they are not thought to be mad, because they are usually troublesome and are considered worthy of Hate.
 But Greed, Ambition, and Lust really are species of madness, even though they are not numbered among the diseases.

 In this scholium (and in several other notable passages, including III Definition of the Affects XLVIII and IVp20s) Spinoza describes a variety of possible ends of human action, none of which is perseverance in being.
 Moreover, lest one think that the greedy man seeks profit because he mistakenly believes that it leads to perseverance, Spinoza emphasizes the point here that it is always one and the same object that obsesses these men.
-A man seeking profit because he believes that it leads to perseverance may be obsessed with two objects, profit and perseverance, not one.
+A man seeking profit because he believes that it leads to perseverance is obsessed with two objects, profit and perseverance, not one.

 IVp44s suggests that Spinoza holds a different kind of view, predominant egoism, the view that most people, most of the time consciously desire perseverance in their own being.
 The particular type of predominant egoism that IVp44s suggests introduces important aspects of Spinoza’s ethical theory: if the most confused people, people addled by greed or lust or ambition, are those who always seek something other than perseverance in being, then perhaps Spinoza’s view is that, for any of us who act on some similar sentiments occasionally, we do so just to the extent that we also have confused ideas.
 Thus human beings are predominantly egoistic because, by and large, we act rationally.
-It is rational to seek to persevere in being (see also what “reason demands” at IVP18S).
+It is rational to seek to persevere in being (see also what “reason demands” at IVp18s).
 So if we were always rational, we would always pursue our own preservation, and orthodox egoism would be true, for Spinoza.
 But we are not orthodox egoists, on this interpretation of Spinoza as a predominant egoist, just because we are not fully rational.
 To the extent that we have confused ideas, we may indeed consciously pursue ends other than perseverance in being.
 On this interpretation of Spinoza, there is a right (or at least a rational) end to pursue—perseverance in being—and other ends are wrong (or at least irrational).

 IVp20 provides support for this interpretation of Spinoza’s predominant egoism: